Applied Behavior Analysis

-Greater Oregon Behavioral Health, Inc., as the delegated administrator of behavioral health services for Columbia Pacific Coordinated Care Organization and Eastern Oregon Coordinated Care Organization, is committed to the treatment of children experiencing autism.
+Greater Oregon Behavioral Health, Inc. is committed to the treatment of children experiencing autism.

 “Applied behavior analysis is the process of systematically applying interventions based upon the principles of learning theory to improve socially significant behaviors to a meaningful degree, and to demonstrate that the interventions employed are responsible for the improvement in behavior.”

 (Baer, Wolf & Risley, 1968; Sulzer-Azaroff & Mayer, 1991)

 At its core, ABA is based on the science of learning and behavior.
 This science includes general “laws” about how behavior works and how learning takes place.

 ABA therapy applies these laws to behavior interventions in a way that helps increase useful or desired behaviors or to reduce behaviors that may interfere with learning or that may be harmful.

 Applied Behavior Analysis Program Fast Facts

 ABA is a covered service, for qualifying Members, by Coordinated Care Organizations starting July 1, 2016.

 Members must have a referral, by a qualified physician or psychologist with experience or training in the diagnosis of autism spectrum disorder, for ABA services that states the ABA services are medically necessary to treat the Member’s autism symptoms.

 Members, physicians, or families requesting ABA services should be referred to their local community mental health program (CMHP), or GOBHI for more information.